DeNeutoy/blog/docs/syntax.md

 Semantic role labelling is commonly used to describe "events" in natural language, which are normally focused around a verb (but sometimes also nouns) and it's arguments.
 These arguments also have thematic roles, such as "Agent" or "Instrument".

 One commonly used dataset for semantic role labelling is Onotnotes 5, which is annotated using the Propbank schema.
-Propbank defines arguments for each individual verb, and a set of general purpose modifier labels which can describe alterations/additions to the main event.
-These are the following:
+Propbank defines arguments for each individual verb, and a set of general purpose modifier labels which can describe alterations/additions to the main event, such as `Purpose`, `Negation`, `Temporal` and several more.

- - Purpose
- - Comitative
- - Location
- - Direction
- - Goal
- - Manner
- - Temporal
- - Extent
- - Reciprocal
- - Secondary Predication
- - Cause
- - Discourse
- - Modal
- - Negation
- - Direct Speech
- - Light Verb
- - Adverbial
- - Adjectival
- - Purpose not cause

 A common reduction of this task in the NLP community is to ignore that the argument definitions are specific to a given verb (i.e that ARG0 may have a different meaning for the verb "eat" than the verb "defibrillate").
 In some sense this is a "poor man's" semantic role labelling, and at first glance it seems like such a crude hack would not work particularly well.
 However, in practice, the arguments for different verbs actually do tend to correlate; ARG0 typically represents the "Agent", or the person/thing doing something in the event, and ARG1 typically represents the "Experiencer".
-Because of these distributional similarities in Propbank, this mangled version of SRL actually does carry some meaning, and as we are about to see, could be quite useful.
+Because of these distributional similarities in predicate arguments in Propbank, this mangled version of SRL actually does carry some meaning, and as we are about to see, could be quite useful.

 ### A Practical Analysis of a Bert-base SRL model